Title: “ANIMATED RECREATION OF…”, 2006, single-channel video installation, VSW gallery, Rochester, NY

 “Animated Recreation of…” was installed at the Visual Studies Workshop in Rochester NY in 2006.

-Because there was no actual photographic documentation of the original disasterous event, Winsor McCay’s film itself is an animated recreation of war.
-McCay’s original film was painstakingly created over the course of three years in order to bring images of disaster to the gaze of the American people in 1918.
+Because there was no actual photographic documentation of the original disastrous event, Winsor McCay’s film itself is an animated recreation.
+McCay’s original film was painstakingly created over the course of three years in order to bring images of disaster to the eyes of the American people to manufacture justification for war in the hearts and minds of Americans of that time.

 “Animated Recreation Of…” is an animated recreation of the first historical animated recreation of an un-photographed disaster.